onshape-public/go-client/onshape/docs/CommentApi.md

 > BTCommentInfo AddAttachment(ctx, cid).File(file).Execute()

-Update a user’s comment by comment ID.
+Add an attachment to a comment.

 ### Example